We know that keeping the targets you want to monitor for security weaknesses up to date can be a bit of a pain...

 Go to 'All services' and select 'App registrations' from the 'Identity' section (or use the search).

-Get the Application ID, Application secret key, Active Directory ID and Subscription ID from Azure
+Get the Application ID, Application secret key, Directory ID and Subscription ID from Azure

-Click on the 'Intruder' application that we just created and take a note of the 'Application ID' (or copy it into the text document!).
+Click on the 'Intruder' application that we just created and take a note of the 'Application (client) ID' (or copy it into the text document!) under the 'Overview' tab.
+You'll need this for the 'Application ID' field in the Intruder portal.

-Create a key by entering a description (e.g. 'Intruder') and setting a duration (i.e. when you want the key to expire).
-Please note that Intruder will no longer be able to access your Azure account when the key expires.
+Create a client secret by entering a description (e.g. 'Intruder') and setting an expiry date (i.e. how long you want the secret to be valid for).
+Please note that Intruder will no longer be able to access your Azure account when the secret expires.

 Almost there... 😅